 Who is involved?

-Elected by their peers for the term 2020-2022, Barney Crockett, Lord Provost of Aberdeen, UK and Jesper Frost Rasmussen, Mayor of Esbjerg, Denmark, are the current President and Vice-President of WECP.
+Elected by their peers for the term 2022-2024, Jesper Frost Rasmussen, Mayor of Esbjerg, Denmark and Fahad Mohammad Aljubair, Mayor of Dammam are the current President and Vice-President of WECP.
 The Mayor of Houston, currently Sylvester Turner, serves as the permanent Secretary General of WECP.

 All the Mayors of our member cities sit on the Board of Directors, which constitute the governing body of WECP.